Globe Asiatique: 2010s: Housing loan scandal

 Globe Asiatique planned to make its debut in the Philippine Stock Exchange in 2010.
-However it did not push through its plans to launch its first initial public offering citing the global financial crisis at that time.
+However it did not push through its plans to launch its first initial public offering due to the 2008 financial crisis.
 In the same year, the company was already receiving negative publicity in regards to its transactions with the state-run Pag-IBIG Fund.

 Pag-IBIG Fund employees in 2010 alleged that Globe Asiatique made the state-run agency grant housing loans to "ghost borrowers" who bought housing units in Xevera Homes in Pampanga.
 Executives of Globe Asiatique, including founder Delfin Lee, were charged with syndicated estafa (fraud) in 2012.
 The case was elevated to the Supreme Court.
 Lee was arrested in March 2014.
 Lee was later released in September 2018 on bail after his charge was downgraded to simple estafa.
 Lee denied the allegations, maintaining that no houses were "double sold", and expressed willingness to settle the issue with Pag-IBIG.